lowlighter/metrics/README.md

 * `repositories`, which contains your repositories stats (license, forks, stars, etc.)
 * `metadata`, which contains informations about generated metrics

-You can explicitely opt-out from them, if you want to keep only a few sections or if you want to use a plugin as standalone.
+You can explicitely opt-out from them, which can be useful if you only want to keep a few sections or to use a plugin as standalone.

 For example, to keep only `header` and `repositories` sections, add the following to your workflow :
 ```yaml